Wanna sync Dropbox to FTP quickly? Read the paragraph below and you will find the right solution.

-About Dropbox & FTP
+About Dropbox and FTP

-Here, we recommend you MultCloud.
-It is a free and professional multi-cloud manager, allowing to combine many of your clouds into one for syncing.
-Those clouds including Dropbox, FTP/SFTP, Amazon Cloud Drive, Box, Google Drive, OneDrive, SugarSync, Copy, Evernote, Cloud Me, Cubby, Yandex, MediaFire, hubiC, and MEGA, etc. Like any sync with MultCloud, you have two ways for Dropbox to FTP sync.
+Here, we recommend MultCloud to you.
+It is a free and professional multi-cloud manager which allows you to add many clouds into one platform for syncing.
+Those clouds include Dropbox, FTP/SFTP, Amazon Cloud Drive, Box, Google Drive, OneDrive, SugarSync, Copy, Evernote, Cloud Me, Cubby, Yandex, MediaFire, hubiC, and MEGA, etc. Like any sync with MultCloud, you have two ways to realize Dropbox to FTP sync.

-- Two-way Sync: The added, modified and deleted files in the source directory will be replicated to the target directory.
+Two-way Sync: The added, modified and deleted files in the source directory will be replicated to the target directory.
 Likewise, the added, modified and deleted files in the target directory will be replicated to the source directory (Namely, the files in the source and target directories are always the same).

-Authorize your Dropbox account by clicking the “Add Dropbox Account” button, and follow the instructions to grant MultCloud access to the account you are connecting to.
-Then add FTP in the same way.
+Add your Dropbox and FTP account to MultCloud.
+Add your Dropbox through “Add Clouds” button, and click “Next” button to continue.
+Follow the instructions to grant MultCloud access to the account you are connecting to.
+Then add FTP account in the same way.